 Hiking and Exploring Cueva Alta in Río Abajo Forest

-6/19 Post Maria, they have not re-opened or maintained this area- finding trail is difficult, use at own risk.
+11/19 Post Maria, they have not re-opened or maintained this area- finding trail is difficult, use at own risk.
+Campgrounds are still closed.

 Safety note- This cave has a thick layer of bat guano in it.
 It is possible that by disturbing the guano you are exposing yourself to spores of the fungus Histoplasma capsulatum, which can cause acute pulmonary histoplasmosis (a respiratory infection).
 Use of a face mask/respirator would probably be smart idea when in this cave.